gutlessCGH/refindTTT/README.md

 * Timeout before automatic boot
 * Selection backgrounds (set alternates to hide text label)

 Text color can be modified by editing selection_big.png & selection_small.png.
 Paint over the bottom 50 pixels of the white square in big, the bottom 30 pixels of the white square in small.
-Keep the edges transparent.
+Painting over the entire squares will also tint selected icon.
+Either way keep the edges transparent.

 ### Setting Custom Icons